CSE237-SP24/project-nadiyah-karim-jalal/README.md

 **We were able to implement the following features during this iteration:**
 - Users are able to transfer money to another user's bank account
 - Users are able to take out loans and take them back
-- Users are able to choose between opening a savings account or a checkings account
+- Users are able to choose between opening a savings account or a checking account
 - Routing number, account type, and outstanding loan balance are persisted in the text file
 - User logging back in must enter their routing number to verify their identity